-Editor’s note: Amber Ault, Ph.D., MSW, is a member of the Lovefraud Professional Resources Guide and author of “The Five Step Exit—The skills you need to leave a narcissist, psychopath or other toxic partner and recover your happiness now.”
+Editor’s note: Amber Ault, Ph.D., MSW, is author of “The Five Step Exit—The skills you need to leave a narcissist, psychopath or other toxic partner and recover your happiness now.”
 She will also be presenting online courses in Lovefraud’s upcoming Continuing Education program.

 What experience have you had dealing with sociopaths or other disordered personalities—personally, professionally, or both?

 I provide mental health assessment and services both to people who have personality disorders, including psychopaths, narcissists, and people with Borderline personality and to partners, family members, and others who are intimately involved with them.
 In my role as a mental health crisis worker and an ER social worker dedicated to assessing suicide and homicide risk, I frequently work with clients and patients considered to have personality disorders — and the family members who are suffering as a result.
 In my private practice, I specialize in serve clients who have suffered in relationships with personality disordered family members, romantic partners, or workplace bullies.
 I also offer local and distance Rollercoaster Relationship Recovery workshops to help survivors move forward (see amberault.com) and will be offer trainings through Lovefraud CE for both therapists and the public.

 How do you go about helping clients who have tangled with a sociopath?

 I use a range of tools to help people.
 These include practices designed to clarify the clients’ goals (leaving, staying, recovering”¦) and supporting them in pursing those as skillfully as possible.
 I use cognitive behavioral therapy, a range of modes of trauma treatment, psycho-education, and a structured process I have designed called The Five Step Exit to help those who are leaving or recovering feel empowered and optimistic.